utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select an **API schema directory** and **Collection directory** where API definitions and collections will be stored in the repository.
 Keep in mind the following:

     * If you leave these fields blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
-    * If you select a directory already containing API definitions, you will be asked which definition to use in Postman the first time you pull changes.
+    * If you select a directory that already has API definitions, you will be asked which definition to use in Postman the first time you pull changes.
     * The collection directory can't be a parent or the child of the schema directory.

 1. Select **Connect Repository**.